 We’ve all been there.
 We’ve finished reading a book, watching a movie, a TV Show and thinking “Wow, that was so good.
 I bet I could do something just as good, if not better!”
 So we go to our desks and sit down, open up Word and suddenly… nothing happens.
-It seemed so easy when a story was being told to us.
+It seems so easy when a story is told to us.
 Why is it so hard to create a story ourselves?

 And then the fear comes that paralyzes us.
 What if we write something and then people don’t like it?
 Because really, who hasn’t spent an hour searching through fanfiction.net or fictionpress.com in the process of trying to find something just plain… good.
 Readable.
 Legible.
 And then when you do find something it just… sucks to read because the story and writing style is awful.
 It happens more times than we care to admit.

 In any case, these tricks are designed to get your mind pumping, working, the cogs turning, just plain going.
-They’re all good for leading you down the rabbit hole in a manner of speaking and discovering the creativity inside you, built up over years of your own life and daydreams.
+They’re all good for leading you down the rabbit hole in a manner of speaking.
+They can help you discover the creativity inside you, built up over years of your own life and daydreams.
 Not only will they help you with fan fiction, but they can also help you write your own original fiction as well.
 So let’s jump right on in!

 1. Read classics, including those written in Shakespearean and Historic Language.

 Maybe you hated Dickens and Shakespeare in school.
-Maybe you’re being forced to read through it now.
+Maybe a teacher is forcing you to read through it now.
 But the fact of the matter is, there’s a reason why books and plays by the likes of Hemingway, Twain, Homer, Austen, Poe, etc. continue to be placed on the required reading lists in High School.
 It’s because they expanded literary horizons.

 Classics were game changers.
 They made a difference in how we use the English language in order to invoke emotion, portray events, and even arrange words grammatically.
 If you’re not reading classics or are not familiar with them, do so and become familiar with them.
 They can be a challenge, but stick with it.

-By doing this, your own writing will be enhanced.
-You won’t automatically start writing like the ‘greats’, but your own dialogue and vocabulary will change to be more unique, distinct, and grabbing.
+By doing this, you will enhance your own writing.
+You won’t automatically start writing like the ‘greats’.
+But your own dialogue and vocabulary will change to be more unique, distinct, and grabbing.
 I’m not saying you should be out to copy great authors or historical language.
-Rather, read to intake their wisdom and see how you can use that wisdom to influence and dabble with in your own writing techniques and styles.
+Rather, read to intake their wisdom.
+Then see how you can use that wisdom to influence and dabble with in your own writing techniques and styles.

 From new words to new methods of storytelling, these classics’ impact can enhance and change your whole outlook on how you can tell stories.
-They can almost be seen like a kind of collection of thesauruses for methods of storytelling – there to give you new perspectives and ideas for your own adventures based on ways other people have told stories in the past.
+We can almost see them like a kind of collection of thesauruses for methods of storytelling.
+They are there to give you new perspectives and ideas for your own adventures based on ways other people have told stories in the past.
 Sometimes even, one word can inspire a whole story.
 So give it a go.
 Those old guys had something and that’s why their work is still around today.

 2. You don’t have to have an ‘original’ plot, if you come at it from an ‘original’ perspective.

 You’ve probably heard the saying that there are only 7 basic stories in the world (some argue less).
-They are said to be: The Quest, Tragedy, Comedy, Voyage and Rebirth, Rags to Riches, Overcoming the Monster, and Rebirth.
+We call them: The Quest, Tragedy, Comedy, Voyage and Rebirth, Rags to Riches, Overcoming the Monster, and Rebirth.
 They may overlap at times, but every story out there can fit into at least one of these categories.
 Well, that’s pretty much true.
 In many ways, this saying is even truer when it comes to fan fiction.
 There are always going to be the School AUs, the Tragedies, the Love Triangles, the What If This Happened Instead, etc.

 If you’re just starting out, you might be thinking “My story has already been done before!
 I saw it last night 3 times while skimming through various websites!”

-One of my first stories, “What?“, is a great model of this (despite the fact that when I read it now I cringe at parts – I was so young when I wrote it).
+One of my first stories, “What?“, is a great model of this.
+(All despite the fact that when I read it now I cringe at parts.
+I was so young when I wrote it.)
 In “What?”
 I did two things though –

-I told the exact same story from mirroring perspectives.
+- I told the exact same story from mirroring perspectives.
 Literally.
-Same dialogue, same sequence of events, but every other chapter was told from the perspective of one of the two main characters.
+Same dialogue, same sequence of events.
+But I told every other chapter from the perspective of one of the two main characters.
 Despite being literally “Exactly the same” in terms of dialogue and events, because each set of chapters were told from different perspectives, it offered vastly different insights, feelings, and struggles to focus on within the story, proving that perspective really can be everything.